 Pin this pattern for later here.

-Explanation: Two rectangles, seamed together, create this asymmetrical poncho you won’t want to leave home without.
+Explanation: Two rectangles, seamed together, create this asymmetrical poncho without which you won’t want to leave home.
 With zero shaping, this poncho will be a great beginner crochet project.
 If you can crochet a rectangle and work in the round, you can whip up the mountain haze poncho.

 The whole poncho is worked up with three basic crochet stitches; the single crochet, half double crochet, and double crochet.
 The front and back rectangles are seamed together using a lace up seam method (Directions below).
 Add the final details with a collar and fringe.